Aníbal Acevedo Vilá: Mixed votes controversy

 Since Acevedo Vilá's margin of victory was just 3,880 votes, less than one vote per electoral polling room, the result led to a protracted controversy involving appeals to the United States federal courts and the Supreme Court of Puerto Rico.
 The leaders of the New Progressive Party alleged that some ballots were invalid and should not be counted.

 The controversy reached the Supreme Court of Puerto Rico, which ruled 4–3 that the ballots in question were valid.
 Rosselló challenged the ballots on the United States District Court for the District of Puerto Rico, where District Judge Daniel Domínguez ordered the Puerto Rico Election Commission to count the disputed votes but not adjudicate them to any candidate until he reached a decision on the merits of the case.
-Vilá and his team challenged this ruling and the case moved up to the United States Court of Appeals for the First Circuit, where three judges ruled the question of whether or not the ballots were properly cast was not a federal constitutional issue and therefore should be decided by the Supreme Court of Puerto Rico at the Commonwealth level.
+Acevedo-Vilá and his team challenged this ruling and the case moved up to the United States Court of Appeals for the First Circuit, where three judges ruled the question of whether or not the ballots were properly cast was not a federal constitutional issue and therefore should be decided by the Supreme Court of Puerto Rico at the Commonwealth level.
 The Supreme Court affirmed its prior 4–3 decision.
 On 28 December 2004 the recount ended and Acevedo Vilá was certified as winner and therefore elected governor.